Sonny Gray: Cincinnati Reds (2019–2021)

 On January 21, 2019, the Yankees traded Gray and Reiver Sanmartin to the Cincinnati Reds for Shed Long Jr. and a competitive balance draft pick in the 2019 MLB draft.
 The trade reunited him with pitching coach Derek Johnson, his pitching coach at Vanderbilt, and catching partner Curt Casali.
 Gray signed a three-year contract extension with the Reds prior to the trade.
 The Yankees then traded Long to the Seattle Mariners for Josh Stowers.
 After a relatively disappointing tenure with the Yankees, Gray bounced back his first year with the Reds.
 Going 11–8 with a 2.87 ERA, 1.084 WHIP, and a career best 10.5 strikeouts-per-nine-innings rate, Gray placed 7th in the NL Cy Young Award voting.
 Also, just days before the All-Star Game, Gray was named a replacement for Max Scherzer.
 This was Gray's second All-Star nomination and first since 2015.

 In 2020, he was 5–3 with a 3.70 ERA.
 He led the NL in wild pitches, with seven.
 In 2021, Gray posted a 7–9 record with a 4.19 ERA and 155 strikeouts over 135 1/3 innings in 26 starts.

-Minnesota Twins (2022–present)
+Minnesota Twins (2022–2023)

 On March 13, 2022, the Reds traded Gray to the Minnesota Twins with Francis Peguero in exchange for Chase Petty.

+On November 6, 2022, the Twins picked up Gray's $12 million team option for the 2023 season.
+At the midseason of the 2023 season, Gray for the third time of his career was designated as a pitcher for the American League in the 2023 Major League Baseball All-Star Game.

+St. Louis Cardinals (2024–present)

+On November 27, 2023, Gray signed a three-year contract with the St. Louis Cardinals for $75 Million.
+The deal also includes a club option for 2027.
+He made his debut on April 9, 2024, against the Philadelphia Phillies, pitching five scoreless innings and picking up the win.
+In 28 starts for the Cardinals during the year, Gray compiled a 13-9 record and 3.84 ERA with 203 strikeouts across 166 1/3 innings pitched.

+On June 27, 2025, Gray pitched a Maddux, throwing only 89 pitches in a complete-game shutout versus the Cleveland Guardians, with 11 strikeouts, no walks, and only 1 hit allowed.